secured lock Secured with SHA-256 Encryption

 Pros

-• Claim Satisfaction Guarantee: Offers refunds to customers dissatisfied with the claims process.
+• Satisfaction Guarantee: Offers a $100 credit if customers are dissatisfied with the claims process, utilized by less than 2% of Wyoming claimants.

 Cons